Q and A - For Applying to Anesthesia ResidenciesTimeline Overview (All dates are approximate, please confirm specific dates)

-September 1 -.
-It is best to get your applications in by this date.
+Early - Mid-September - It is best to get your applications in as soon as possible.

-September 15 - October 15 - Programs offer interviews.
+Mid-September - Mid-October - Programs offer interviews.
 Programs continue to offer interviews after this time, but this is the first round.

 The purpose of the CV is to tell others what you have done and how to contact you.
 It should be an honest and accurate representation of your qualifications for Anesthesiology residency training.